Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 What Are Home Insurance Mitigation Credits?

-According to recent data, many of these upgrades can lower your premium by 10% to 35%, and they often pay for themselves within 3 to 5 years through cumulative savings.
-In high-risk hurricane zones, certain certifications like a FORTIFIED roof can reduce the wind portion of your premium by up to 55% in states like Mississippi and Alabama.
+Many of these upgrades can lower your premium by 10% to 35%, and they often pay for themselves within 3 to 5 years through cumulative savings.
+In high-risk hurricane zones, a FORTIFIED roof can reduce the wind portion of your premium by up to 55% in states like Mississippi and Alabama, while Louisiana insurers routinely offer 20% to 52% off the wind and hail portion of premiums for FORTIFIED-designated homes.

 Pincher's Pro Tip

-It's important to understand that most mitigation discounts are applied specifically to the peril they address — a hurricane shutter discount reduces the wind/hurricane portion of your premium, not necessarily your full policy cost.
+Most mitigation discounts are applied specifically to the peril they address.
+A hurricane shutter discount reduces the wind/hurricane portion of your premium, not necessarily your full policy cost.
 That said, even targeted savings can translate to hundreds of dollars annually.
-If you're already dealing with rising home insurance rates, mitigation is one of the most powerful tools at your disposal.
+If you're already dealing with rising home insurance costs, mitigation is one of the most powerful tools at your disposal.

 Trusted by Thousands